vasudhareddy/person/ReadMe.md

-Go to the project path and run the following command
+Go to the project path and run the following commands

 docker build -t person .